how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 5 Smart Ways to Protect Your Bong Joint

-As you can see, damage to your bong joint can originate from different types of stress.
-The five techniques below focus on reducing those stresses in the moments they usually happen, so the joint stays tight, smooth, and crack-free longer.
+Damage to your bong joint can come from different types of stress.
+The five techniques below reduce those stresses in the moments they usually happen, so the joint stays tight, smooth, and crack-free longer.

 Match the Downstem to the Joint